roryai/transfer_wizard_redux/readme.md

   - Copies photos and videos from source directory to generated directory structure in destination directory
   - Same as first mode, but copies the miscellaneous files to a single directory (/misc) in destination directory
   - Lists miscellaneous file extensions that won't be copied when above mode is run
-- Detailed pre=copy summary of source file analysis
+- Detailed pre-copy summary of source file analysis
 - Command line interface
 - Detailed log files